- Prospective Students

 * Students find positions on their own with support from SIT's Career and Practicum Services Center.

 Students in the international education degree program often go on to work in the field in a variety of areas.
+Graduates work in study abroad offices, NGOs, nonprofits, and government agencies as well as in other venues.

 Exchange Management – Students may enter administrative or management positions such as director or assistant director in a study abroad or international student services office or manager of program development, supervision, and evaluation in an exchange or educational travel organization.